jwhazy/instigator/README.md

 Instigator is a basic command-line Fortnite launcher I've been working on for the last day and a bit.
 It is **extremely** basic.
 It injects console and a redirect/SSL bypass DLL automatically presuming you provide it, if they aren't provided you will need to inject them yourself.
 I am still learning Rust so if you see anything that could be improved make an issue or if possible, fix it within a pull request.
 All feedback is greatly appreciated.

+**If you do not know how to use Command Prompt or Powershell, please use a different launcher.
+You will not get support for issues based around PowerShell and Command Prompt.**

 **Versions tested**: 4.1, 5.30, 6.21, 7.30, 7.40, 8.30, 8.51, 10.40, 12.41.

+## Windows Defender false positive ⚠️
+**Please update your Windows Defender definitions if you are having trouble downloading.** Instigator was originally detected as malware.
+This has been resolved directly with Microsoft and they have updated their anti-malware definitions appropriately.
+If you are stil having issues join the Discord or create a issue in the repository.

 ## Getting started

-**If you do not know how to use Command Prompt or Powershell, please use a different launcher.
-You will not get support for issues based around PowerShell and Command Prompt.**
+### Automatic install
+You can download the installer [here](https://github.com/jwhazy/instigator/releases/latest/download/Instigator_install.exe).
+This will automatically add Instigator to your PATH, you can launch Instigator anywhere on the command-line without changing to the directory it is contained within.
+Once installed, run the program in PowerShell via `instigator install`.
+This will open Windows Explorer to allow you to drag and drop your console and redirect DLLs in.
+Make sure they are named `console.dll` and `redirect.dll` respectively.
+Go back to Powershell and run `instigator add`.
+It will provide you with the arguments you need to provide.
+You can then launch the game using `instigator.exe start {VERSION_NAME}`.
+You need to run your own backend as Instigator does not provide one **yet**.

+### Manual download
-You can get started by downloading the latest release [here](https://github.com/jwhazy/instigator/releases/download/v1.0.0/instigator.exe).
+You can get started by downloading the latest release [here](https://github.com/jwhazy/instigator/releases/download/v1.0.0/instigator.exe), or use the installer.
 Once downloaded, run the program in PowerShell via `.\instigator.exe install`.
 This will open Windows Explorer to allow you to drag and drop your console and redirect DLLs in.
 Make sure they are named `console.dll` and `redirect.dll` respectively.
 Go back to Powershell and run `.\instigator.exe add`.
 It will provide you with the arguments you need to provide.
 You can then launch the game using `.\instigator.exe start {VERSION_NAME}`.
 You need to run your own backend as Instigator does not provide one **yet**.

 ## Features